Ketamine-Assisted Psychotherapy

 That being said, the experience isn’t just about the medicine– a point that often gets lost in settings that offer Ketamine without therapeutic support.
 Rather, it’s about you: how you can relate to what it brings up; how you can hold space for pain, joy, or confusion; how you can be curious about who you are and want to be; and how you can integrate these insights and changes into your daily life.
 My KAP work is grounded in the belief that each person carries an innate capacity to heal, ketamine simply serves as a tool that allows you to see yourself and your experiences from a different perspective.

-And yet, we can’t do it alone– and believe me, I’ve tried!
+And yet, we can’t do it alone– believe me, I’ve tried!
 My experience in this work has taught me that the combination of Ketamine and a trusted therapeutic relationship offers the greatest potential for deep healing and transformation.
 In my KAP work, you’re not just handed a medicine and left to figure it out alone.
 My role is to support you at every step of the process so that you feel prepared and confident to explore whatever arises in your session.
 This added layer of support can make a big difference in the depth and sustainability of healing.
-Many people find that with the right support, ketamine becomes less of a quick fix and more of a doorway into real, lasting change.

 -